ankush5007/system-design/SD.md

 Ques 1 - What are the basics of System Design Explain ?
 Or
-Ques 1.1 - what are the key points to consider when you have to build a system deisgn interview Explain ?
+Ques 1.1 - what are the basic key points to consider when you have to build a system deisgn  Explain ?
 Ans 1
 =====
 Reference